2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

 (hub-deployment-guide:runbooks:phase3.1)=
 # Phase 3.1: Initial setup

-This phase is about configuring an initial, basic hub for the community to try it on.
-This hub will have basic customizations, like appearance, daskhub/basehub, a simple authentication mechanism and a list of initial admin users able to access it.
+This phase is about a fast initial hub setup that later could be fine-tuned.

 ## Definition of ready